4lp1ne/Geosint/README.md

-Here’s a detailed README.md file that includes the description of your project, setup instructions, installation steps, usage, and any additional information required for deployment.
-This will help you set up and share your project on GitHub.

-Example README.md File:
-markdown
-Copy code
 # GeoCLIP GPS Prediction from Images

 This project uses the **GeoCLIP** model to predict GPS coordinates from images.
 It supports image input via file paths or URLs, generates GPS predictions, displays Google Maps links, and creates interactive maps or world maps.
 The results can be saved to a CSV file for further use.